The Price of Every Decision

 At 37, I had a window of opportunity to chase a dream—to run a home-based business and spend more time with my family.
 Now, I had a decision to make.
 How much more of my family life was I willing to “exchange” for a corporate career?
 I pulled the plug—and launched my advertising and executive speechwriting business in June 1991—thirty-one years ago.

 Looking back, it’s one of the best decisions I’ve ever made.
-And, while working with a myriad of clients, sharpening my writing skills on multiple subjects, and winning twelve advertising writing awards, including Best of Show, I had the privilege to add these sacred accomplishments to the resume of my life: I observed my sons grow up for ten years, played hundreds of unscheduled backyard baseball games, learned that it’s more fun to play football in the rain, relished ice cold Cokes from a gas station vending machine (glass bottles, of course) on a steamy August afternoon after a close game, enjoyed countless spontaneous father/son chats walking around the block, and taught an essential principle of running a Kool-Aid and cookie stand; don’t eat the profits.
+And, while working with a myriad of clients, sharpening my writing skills on multiple subjects, and winning twelve advertising writing awards, including Best of Show, I had the privilege to add these sacred accomplishments to the resume of my life: I observed my sons grow up for ten years, played hundreds of unscheduled backyard baseball games, learned that it’s more fun to play football in the rain, relished ice cold Cokes from a gas station vending machine (glass bottles, of course) on a steamy August afternoon after a close game, enjoyed countless spontaneous father/son chats walking around the block, rediscovered the world of pretend, achieved "kid status" bike riding with them with the wind blowing through our hair, realized young boys will share what's on their hearts over an ice cream cone, and taught an essential principle of running a Kool-Aid and cookie stand; don’t eat the profits.
 (In the photo above, every kid has Kool-Aid or cookie in hand.)

 I know what you’re thinking.
 How would I have benefited if I had never taken a ten-year break from my corporate career?
-It’s a question I’ve asked myself.
+It’s a question I’ve asked myself before.
 The answer?
-A larger 401K plan and more money in the bank.
+I would have a larger 401K plan and more money in the bank.
 But I would also have a major deficit in my memory bank.

-Life gives us windows of opportunity—and they close quickly.
-For me, to remain in corporate America during this “window” came with a price too high—and I wasn’t willing to exchange more of my life for it.
+Life gives us windows of opportunity—but they close quickly.
+For me, to remain in corporate America during this “window” came with a price too high, because Thoreau was right, and I wasn’t willing to exchange more of my family life--for my professional life.

 SOMETHING TO CHEW ON: Is there something you’re exchanging your life for?